Mnemotechnician/achievements/README.md

 * Split achievement saves for different saves / campaign
 * StateManager should be a custom implementation of Settings, possibly one that uses kotlinx.serialization.json
 * Add "requirements" as a replacement for (or addiction to?) objective filters.
 Requirements modify objectives in a way that the player can easily understand.
+* fix the exploit that allows to complege buildblockobjectives by rebuilding the same block